Military Housing Benefits Can’t Keep Up with Rising Housing Costs

-In February 2022, the Associated Press ran an article that included this headline: “Rents reach ‘insane’ levels across US with no end in sight” and in light of these issues it would be easy to ask why these military members don’t simply move on base instead of living “on the economy”.
+In February 2022, the Associated Press ran an article that included this headline: “Rents reach ‘insane’ levels across the US with no end in sight,” in light of these issues, it would be easy to ask why these military members don’t simply move on base instead of living “on the economy.”

 Why Don’t They All Just Move On Base?

-Add to that, military housing scandals like the Camp Lejeune water contamination issue which the Marine Corps and the Defense Department failed to deal with properly between 1953 and 1987, and what you get is a potential deep distrust of living on-post, at least among certain segments of the population.
+Add to that military housing scandals like the Camp Lejeune water contamination issue, which the Marine Corps and the Defense Department failed to deal with properly between 1953 and 1987.
+What you get is a potential deep distrust of living on-post, at least among certain segments of the population.

-Unless there is a special increase in BAH military members and their families have to wait until new BAH rates are calculated for the new year.
+Unless there is a special increase in BAH, military members, and their families must wait until new BAH rates are calculated for the new year.
 And even then, there is no guarantee that any increase in the allowance will be sufficient to offset higher market rents.
 Why do we mention a special increase?
 In 2021, the DoD temporarily increased BAH for more than 50 housing markets that had “increased housing costs” above the current BAH rates.

 This increase was not automatic–troops had to apply and be approved for the higher BAH to offset their rental costs.
-But the increase in this particular case was allowed to begin in October 2021 and expired at the end of December in the same year.
+But the increase, in this case, was allowed to begin in October 2021 and expired at the end of December of the same year.